 “In most people, such small amounts don’t cause any significant side effects.
 However, even such trace amounts can cause contact dermatitis in very sensitive skin,” Chimento says, which is why she recommends checking with your doctor before using it if you’re concerned about sensitivity levels.

 Essentially, feel free to use products with isododecane as you please, but be sure to store them properly.
 Patel recommends keeping them in a cool, dry place and not using them past their expiration date (they have a shelf life of about two to five years).

 A mineral sunscreen made with fruit extracts and a specially-formulated micronized powder, which provides luminosity and minimizes the appearance of pores.

-This oil-free face lotion provides broad spectrum protection and is a 100% mineral sunscreen, so it forms a protective barrier on the skin to help reflect UVA and UVB rays.
+This oil-free face lotion provides broad-spectrum protection and is a 100 percent mineral sunscreen, so it forms a protective barrier on the skin to help reflect UVA and UVB rays.

 This retinol alternative is gentle enough for everyday use and can be layered with other products to further the exfoliating benefits.

 Those with oily or combination skin will benefit most from this pore-clearing potion, which combines salicylic, niacinamide, and succinic acids to target imperfections and unclog pores without irritating the skin.

 An anti-aging face moisturizer designed for sensitive and dry skin, this lotion contains lactobionic acid to gently exfoliate and firm the skin.

 Is isododecane beneficial for those with dry skin?

 Isododecane helps the skin retain moisture, so it's excellent for dryer types.